yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 * duration
 * flags

+Depending on the event, there may be additional data elements (columns), such as "kernel_type".

 These event data can be accessed, like any other data element belonging to a given event, with the following common Python syntax:

 ```